-In 1952 the PK Grill was the best outdoor cooker money could buy and it has remained so.
+In 1952 the PK Grill was the best outdoor cooker money could buy and one could argue that it has remained so over its history.
+In 2014, Portable Kitchen embarked on a journey to again make the best outdoor cooker your money can buy.